milonmaze/privacy-terms-observatory/www.linkedin.com/legal/privacy-policy.md

 2.2 Premium Services

-Our premium Services help paying users to search for and contact Members through our Services, such as searching for and contacting job candidates, sales leads and co-workers, manage talent and promote content through social media.
+Our premium Services help paying users to search for and contact Members through our Services, such as searching for and contacting job candidates, sales leads and co-workers, manage talent and promote content through social

 We sell premium Services that provide our customers and subscribers with customized-search functionality and tools (including messaging and activity alerts) as part of our talent, marketing and sales solutions.
 Customers can export limited information from your profile, such as name, headline, current company, current title, and general location (e.g., Dublin), such as to manage sales leads or talent, unless you opt-out.
 We do not provide contact information to customers as part of these premium Services without your consent.
 Premium Services customers can store information they have about you in our premium Services, such as a resume or contact information or sales history.
 The data stored about you by these customers is subject to the policies of those customers.
 Other enterprise Services and features that use your data include TeamLink and Elevate (social promotion of content).